Unrestricted educational grant from Nestle Health Science, makers of IBgard.

 A: IBS is very common.
-In fact, Canada has one of the highest rates of IBS in the world, estimated 18% vs. 11% globally (Lovell et al. 2012).
+In fact, Canada has one of the highest rates of IBS in the world, with an estimated 18% vs. 11% globally (Lovell et al. 2012).

 A: Abdominal Pain, irregular bowl patterns that result in constipation, diarrhea, or alternating periods of both.

 A: A set of specific symptom criteria (referred to by physicians as the Rome Criteria)

 has been developed to help physicians diagnose IBS.

 A: No. IBS is a chronic (long term), but manageable condition.
 Over time, the symptoms of IBS typically do not get worse, and with an effective treatment plan, as many as one-third of IBS patients may eventually become symptom-free.

 A: While IBS can cause pain and stress, it does not cause any permanent damage to the bowel or lead to cancer or any other major illness.